cometbft/cometbft/docs/guides/tools/proposer-based-timestamps-runbook.md

 nodes with NTP.
 Contact those proposers and ensure that their nodes are properly connected to NTP using the steps for [Debugging a Single Node](#debugging-a-single-node).

-If the values are relatively similar for all proposers you should next compare, you'll need to compare this value to the `SynchronyParams` for the network.
+If the values are relatively similar for all proposers, you'll need to compare this value to the `SynchronyParams` for the network.
 Continue to the [Checking Sychrony](#checking-synchronyparams) steps.